Hadi999/NXcrypt/README.md

  -sudo ./nxcrypto.py --help # nxcrypt help

 - NXcrypt can not encrypt file 2 time
--in linux distros , run it as root
+- in linux distros , run it as root
 - NXcrypt encrypted outputs are 99% FUD